Cabot (NYSE:CBT) Issues FY24 Earnings Guidance

-Cabot (NYSE:CBT – Get Free Report) updated its FY24 earnings guidance on Monday.
-The company provided earnings per share guidance of $6.65-6.85 for the period, compared to the consensus earnings per share estimate of $6.64.
+Cabot (NYSE:CBT – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $6.65-6.85 for the period, compared to the consensus estimate of $6.64.
 Cabot also updated its FY 2024 guidance to 6.650-6.850 EPS.

-Cabot (NYSE:CBT – Get Free Report) last posted its quarterly earnings data on Monday, May 6th.
+Cabot (NYSE:CBT – Get Free Report) last announced its quarterly earnings results on Monday, May 6th.
 The specialty chemicals company reported $1.78 earnings per share for the quarter, beating analysts’ consensus estimates of $1.66 by $0.12.
-The business had revenue of $1.02 billion during the quarter, compared to the consensus estimate of $1.04 billion.
-Cabot had a return on equity of 25.52% and a net margin of 11.24%.
-Cabot’s quarterly revenue was down 1.4% on a year-over-year basis.
-During the same period in the prior year, the business posted $1.33 earnings per share.
-Analysts expect that Cabot will post 6.58 EPS for the current year.
+The company had revenue of $1.02 billion for the quarter, compared to analyst estimates of $1.04 billion.
+Cabot had a net margin of 11.24% and a return on equity of 25.52%.
+Cabot’s revenue for the quarter was down 1.4% on a year-over-year basis.
+During the same quarter last year, the business earned $1.33 EPS.
+Sell-side analysts forecast that Cabot will post 6.58 earnings per share for the current year.

 Cabot Increases Dividend

-CBT has been the topic of several recent research reports.
-StockNews.com cut shares of Cabot from a strong-buy rating to a buy rating in a research report on Wednesday, February 14th.
-Mizuho lifted their target price on Cabot from $104.00 to $109.00 and gave the company a buy rating in a research report on Tuesday.
-UBS Group increased their price target on Cabot from $100.00 to $103.00 and gave the company a neutral rating in a research report on Tuesday.
-Finally, Deutsche Bank Aktiengesellschaft cut Cabot from a buy rating to a hold rating and raised their price objective for the company from $88.00 to $95.00 in a research note on Thursday, April 18th.
-Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Cabot currently has a consensus rating of Moderate Buy and an average target price of $93.67.
+CBT has been the subject of a number of research reports.
+Mizuho boosted their target price on Cabot from $104.00 to $109.00 and gave the stock a buy rating in a report on Tuesday.
+UBS Group boosted their target price on Cabot from $100.00 to $103.00 and gave the stock a neutral rating in a report on Tuesday.
+StockNews.com upgraded Cabot from a buy rating to a strong-buy rating in a report on Wednesday.
+Finally, Deutsche Bank Aktiengesellschaft cut Cabot from a buy rating to a hold rating and boosted their target price for the stock from $88.00 to $95.00 in a report on Thursday, April 18th.
+Three research analysts have rated the stock with a hold rating, two have issued a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the company has a consensus rating of Moderate Buy and a consensus price target of $93.67.

 Insider Buying and Selling

-In related news, EVP Jeff Ji Zhu sold 55,233 shares of the business’s stock in a transaction dated Tuesday, February 13th.
-The shares were sold at an average price of $79.91, for a total value of $4,413,669.03.
+In related news, EVP Jeff Ji Zhu sold 55,233 shares of the business’s stock in a transaction that occurred on Tuesday, February 13th.
+The stock was sold at an average price of $79.91, for a total transaction of $4,413,669.03.
 Following the transaction, the executive vice president now directly owns 97,201 shares of the company’s stock, valued at approximately $7,767,331.91.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 3.07% of the stock is currently owned by corporate insiders.

 Cabot Corporation operates as a specialty chemicals and performance materials company.
 The company operates through two segments, Reinforcement Materials and Performance Chemicals.
 It offers reinforcing carbons that are used in tires as a rubber reinforcing agent and performance additive, as well as in industrial products, such as hoses, belts, extruded profiles, and molded goods; and engineered elastomer composites solutions.